These Photos are courtesy of Underthissun, copyright Halaqah Photobase, Photography Owen 'Alik Shahadah & Betelihem Zelealem

 The Tigray-Tigrinya (also referred to as Tigrean) people are descendants of early Semitic peoples who originally settled in the Horn of Africa about 1000 BC.
 It seems they are related to or descended from the Sabaean (Sheban) people.
 According to their traditions they trace their roots to Menelik I, the child born of the queen of Sheba and King Solomon.
 It is thought that the Sabaean (Sheban) people began to settle on the west coast of the Red Sea, from their home in southern Arabia, about 1000 BC.

 Menelik I was the first of the Solomonic line of rulers of Ethiopia that ended only with the deposing of Emperor Haile Selassie in 1974.
-By about 1500 BC their civilization became the Axum Empire, based on a mixture of the early Sabaean culture and the prior Cushitic culture.
-The ruins of the ancient city of Axum can still be seen in Tigray Province.
+By about 1500 BC their civilization became the Aksum Empire, based on a mixture of the early Sabaean culture and the prior Cushitic culture.
+The ruins of the ancient city of Aksum can still be seen in Tigray Province.
 Except for a few notable exceptions, the Amhara have been the dominant people group in Ethiopia history.
 The strength of their culture is shown in this influence though they number only 15 million of the estimated 53 million population of modern Ethiopia.

 The Sabaeans are referred to in the Quran along with Christians and Jews as "People of the Book."
 The Tigray-Tigrinya were associated with the Amhara in the ancient kingdom of Abyssinia, called in the Tigrinya language Etiopia, the source of the modern name of Ethiopia.
-The area where they live in the mountains was the center of the ancient Cushite empire of Axum.
+The area where they live in the mountains was the center of the ancient Cushite empire of Aksum .
 The name Abyssinia comes from an early name--Habash--of an early group of the Sabaean settlers who became the Tigrinya.

 Nuer Woman